adolfintel/TDF/README.md

 1. Extract the `tar` archive to a folder.
 This will be your game's folder.
 2. run the `run.sh` script and wait for the initialization to complete
 3. a windows CMD prompt will open.
 Use this to install your game, for example by launching `explorer` and then picking an `exe` setup file.
 If your game has no setup, exit and manually copy the file into the wine prefix in the `zzprefix` folder
-4. after installing, edit `run.sh` and enter the path of the folder where the executable is, the executable name, and optionally any arguments
+4. after installing, edit `vars.conf` and enter the path of the folder where the executable is, the executable name, and optionally any arguments
 5. run `run.sh` and the game should play

 ### Archive mode